wyattsteere/tcptools/README.md

 **www.microsoft.com**

 1. IP - Ping was sent to www.microsoft.com.
 The reply was sent from e13678.dscb.akamaiedge.net (23.45.229.117).
 IP did not change throughout the 4 pings.
-2. The ping sent 4 packets, and received 4 packets for a 0% loss.
+2. The ping sent 4 packets and received 4 packets for a 0% loss.
 The minimum time was 21ms, maximum response time was 36ms, and the average response time was 27ms.
 3. Each ping sent 32 bytes and had a time to live of 57.

 ***tracert for three popular websites***